Student Gender Identity and Gender Expression Policy

 Intersex

 Intersex refers to a number of different variations in a person’s sex characteristics that do not match strict medical definitions of male or female.
 These characteristics may be chromosomal, hormonal and/or anatomical and may be present to differing degrees.
 Some intersex people identify with their assigned sex, while others do not.
 Some choose to identify as intersex.
-Intersex people, like the general population, may or may not identity as trans.
+Intersex people, like the general population, may or may not identify as trans.
 Trans people undergoing transition are not considered to have an intersex condition as a result of their transition.

 Lesbian